 - Crowdsourcing.
 A third-party platform gives an enterprise access to many workers at once.

-- Contractors.
+- Outsourcing.
 An enterprise can hire temporary freelance workers to process and label data.

 - Managed teams.
 An enterprise can enlist a managed team to process data.
 Managed teams are trained, evaluated and managed by a third-party organization.

 - In-house staff.
 An enterprise can use its existing employees to process data.

 - Synthetic labeling.
 New project data is generated using already existing data sets.
 This process increases data quality and time efficiency but requires more computing power.

 - Programmatic labeling.
 Scripts are used to automate the data labeling process.